Dollars and some good financial sense are why the Rotary Year starts 1

 made on Rotary International the distinguishing “logo” that was

-survived the orgnization’s first 75 years; Monty remained a Chicago
+survived the orgnization’s first 75 years; Monty remained a

 Rotarian until his death, in his late 70’s.